Programmatic Interfaces

 Auth.MAST Tokens

 Note that if you wish to download data that are protected under the Exclusive Access Policy, you must be both authenticated (i.e., logged in) and authorized to obtain data for the EAP program in question.
-In addition, you will need to provide a MAST API Token in your script to download these data products.
+The login for API queries requires a MAST API Token to download these data products.

 Mashup